modelica/ModelicaStandardLibrary/Modelica/readme.txt

-All files in this directory (Modelica) and in all subdirectories, especially in Modelica\C-sources, Modelica\help, Modelica\Images are licensed by the Modelica Association under the Modelica License 2 (with exception of files "Modelica\C-sources\win32_dirent.*").
+All files in this directory (Modelica) and in all subdirectories, especially in Modelica/Resources/* are licensed by the Modelica Association under the Modelica License 2 (with exception of files "Modelica/Resources/C-Sources/win32_dirent.*").
-Copyright © 1998-2009, ABB, AIT, DLR, Dynasim, Fraunhofer, Modelon,
+Copyright © 1998-2010, ABB, AIT, DLR, Dassault Systemes, Fraunhofer, Modelon,
                        TU Hamburg-Harburg, Politecnico di Milano.

 These files are free software and the use is completely at your own risk;
-they can be redistributed and/or modified under the terms of the Modelica license 2, see the license conditions (including the disclaimer of warranty) in file Modelica\ModelicaLicense2.html or at http://www.modelica.org/modelica-legal-documents/ModelicaLicense2.html.
+they can be redistributed and/or modified under the terms of the Modelica license 2, see the license conditions (including the disclaimer of warranty) in file Modelica/ModelicaLicense2.html or at http://www.modelica.org/modelica-legal-documents/ModelicaLicense2.html.

 Licensor: